TreZc0/ap-tracker/docs/customTrackers.md

 Use the developer tools to help you pin point the reason for the crash.
 If it mentions something about not being able to find `root`, double check you have defined a `root` category.
 Otherwise report the crash on GitHub or to me in Discord and I can take a look.

 ### Other common issues will get a write up here
-I can't predict all the ways that you will find errors, report them as you come across them and I will build up some help document here.
+I can't predict all the ways that you will find errors, report them as you come across them and I will build up some help documentation here.